akka/akka/akka-docs/manual/getting-started-first.rst

 - In the ``scripts`` directory we have scripts for running Akka.
 - Finallly the ``scala-library.jar`` is the JAR for the latest Scala distribution that Akka depends on.

 The only JAR we will need for this tutorial (apart from the ``scala-library.jar`` JAR) is the ``akka-actor-1.1.jar`` JAR in the ``dist`` directory.
-This is a self-contained JAR with zero dependencies and contains the everything we need to write a system using Actors.
+This is a self-contained JAR with zero dependencies and contains everything we need to write a system using Actors.

 Akka is very modular and has many JARs for containing different features.
 The core distribution has seven modules: